-As a cloud-based SaaS company, SendGrid needed their ops team focused on maintaining and improving the core offering.
-But the marketing site was critical to bring in new clients and make sure existing clients had the best possible experience.
+Nathan Jacobson, a former web developer on SendGrid’s marketing team, saw firsthand the growing pains that occur as a startup transitions to an enterprise-level organization.
+The SaaS company needed the engineering team focused on maintaining and improving the core offering, but the marketing site was critical to bring in new clients and make sure existing clients had the best possible experience.

 The team was prepared to deal with issues when the site went live.
 But the migration and launch were remarkably easy.

-We had a War Room ready on launch day.
+We had a war room ready on launch day.
 Then we pushed the button...and there was no war.
 It was seamless.

 —Nathan Jacobson, Web Developer, SendGrid

 With their infrastructure secure, the team at SendGrid is free to focus their attention on creating an even better product and better experience for customers and prospects alike.

-Reliable deployment thanks to Dev-Test-Live workflow
+Reliable deployment thanks to Dev/Test/Live workflow

 Marked performance improvement over their old hardware

-Decreased reliance on their in-house ops team
+Decreased reliance on their in-house engineering team